On the (super)additivity of simplicial volume: Gromov equivalence theorem

-We denote by $Z^\bullet_b(Y\rightarrow X)$ the corresponding cocycles and by $H^\bullet_b(Y\rightarrow X)$ the corresponding cohomology.
-Similarly, the dual chain complex of $(Z_\bullet(Y\rightarrow X), \|\cdot\|^A_1(\theta))$ is $(Z^\bullet_b(Y\rightarrow X), \bar{\delta}^\bullet)$ equipped with the norm
+We denote by $Z^\bullet_b(Y\hookrightarrow X)$ the corresponding cocycles and by $H^\bullet_b(Y\hookrightarrow X)$ the corresponding cohomology.
+Similarly, the dual chain complex of $(Z_\bullet(Y\hookrightarrow X), \|\cdot\|^A_1(\theta))$ is $(Z^\bullet_b(Y\hookrightarrow X), \bar{\delta}^\bullet)$ equipped with the norm

-As above, this norm induces a seminorm, still denoted by $\|\cdot\|^A_\infty(\theta)$, in $H^\bullet_b(Y\rightarrow X)$.
+As above, this norm induces a seminorm, still denoted by $\|\cdot\|^A_\infty(\theta)$, in $H^\bullet_b(Y\hookrightarrow X)$.
 Consider the chain map

-In presence of admissible pairs, we can prove the following. \begin{lemma} Assume that $(X,Y)$ is an admissible pair and that every component of $A$ has an amenable fundamental group.
+In presence of good pairs, we can prove the following. \begin{lemma} Assume that $(X,Y)$ is a good pair and that every component of $A$ has an amenable fundamental group.
 Then the map

-is an isometric isomorphism for every $\theta \in [0,\infty)$. \end{lemma} \begin{proof} By the very same argument of \cite[Proposition 5.3]{bbf+2014isometric} one can deduce that $H^n(\beta^n)$ is an isomorphism.
+is an isometric isomorphism for every $\theta \in [0,\infty)$. \end{lemma} \begin{proof} By the very same argument of \cite[Proposition 5.3]{BBF+14} one can deduce that $H^n(\beta^n)$ is an isomorphism.
 In order to show that it is isometric, we need to exploit the fact that every connected component of $A$ has an amenable fundamental group.
 We denote by $B = Y\setminus A$ be the union of the remaining connected components of $Y$.
 Consider the chain map

 and the chain map

 induced by the inclusion $j\colon (X,B)\rightarrow (X,Y)$.
 It is easy to verify that the composition $\gamma^n\circ h^n\circ \beta^n\colon Z^n_b(X,Y)\rightarrow Z^n_b(X)$ actually takes values in $Z^n_b(X,B)\subseteq Z^n_b(X)$ and in fact it coincides with the chain map